2019-ncovgroup/DrugWorkflows/workflow-0/deployment_comet.md

-# recipe to deploy W0 on Comet
+# Deploy W0 on Comet

 Assumes launching it via gsissh from the RADICAL jetstream machine.